Habits of an entrepreneur

 • Start with one small step.
 What little task can you work on right now to help you achieve your big goal?

-4. Entrepreneurs Manage their Time Well – Habits of a Successful Entrepreneur
+4. Entrepreneurs Manage Their Time Well

+Entrepreneurs are obsessed with time management.
 Need to make better use of your time?
+Here are some tips:

 • Use apps like Freedom to block social media sites and other distracting websites during your work day.